-Throughout the quarantine, I have talked with many friends and colleagues about how they feel living in the quarantine and overwhelmingly I have heard that people feel tired, a little lost.
-And now that they have settled into the routine of it, they do not want it to end too quickly.
+Throughout the pandemic, I have talked with many friends and colleagues about how they feel living in the quarantine and overwhelmingly I have heard that people feel tired, a little lost.
+And once they have settled into the routine of it, they did not want it to end too quickly.

-Some have been nourishing their burned out selves and others have been exploring the answers to the questions that have been floating up for them while grieving the loss of normal.
+Some have taken this time to nourish their burned out selves and others have been exploring the answers to the questions that have been floating up for them while grieving the loss of normal.

-There is a recognition that maybe we can forge a new normal out of the ashes of quarantine.
+There is a recognition that maybe we can forge a new normal out of the ashes of a pandemic.
 Beginning on the individual level, making new choices and prioritizing differently so as to try to make the external life better reflect the inner values and beliefs.

-And maybe this hasn’t been too challenging for you.
+And maybe the limitations COVID-19 has imposed haven’t been too challenging for you.
 Perhaps you have already been working on these questions for some time.
 And if you have, huzzah!
 But know that there are many people out there who are feeling a sadness and heaviness that they probably don’t fully understand.
 Give them grace and be generous when you encounter them.
 Send them blessings on their inner journey.

 For all of us, allowing ourselves to acknowledge the grief.
 Sit with it, even.
 Without trying to figure out what it means just yet.
 Simply sit with our sorrow, frustration, and loneliness.
 The meaning will come later.